Agentic Systems & AI-Driven Automation

 An automated action must always be:

-If any one of these is missing, the automation is incomplete.
+If any one is missing, the automation is incomplete.

-Clavon classifies automation by decision authority and risk.
+Clavon classifies automation by decision authority and risk — not by technology.

 Task Automation